Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/iow/4.oslo-model-using-jolt/README.md

 ### Load & Configure Workflow
 Please logon to the Apache Nifi system at https://localhost:8443/nifi and add the [workflow](./nifi-workflow.json) (see [here](../../../support/context/workflow/README.md#creating-a-workflow) for details).

-Note that the workflow contains several warnings because the JOLT processors are (deliberately) missing a transformation specification.
-Please add the provided JOLT specifications for [models](./data/transforms/device-model.jolt-transform.json), [devices](./data/transforms/device.jolt-transform.json) and water quality [observations](./data/transforms/wqo.jolt-transform.json) into the correct JOLT processor's `Jolt Specification` property.
+We have already added the provided JOLT specifications for [models](./data/transforms/device-model.jolt-transform.json), [devices](./data/transforms/device.jolt-transform.json) and water quality [observations](./data/transforms/wqo.jolt-transform.json) into the correct JOLT processor's `Jolt Specification` property.

-In addition, for the observations you need to add the [JOLT specification to add a WKT](./data/transforms/asWkt.jolt-transform.json) as the second JOLT transform because the OSLO model can not handle geojson.
+In addition, for the observations we added the [JOLT specification to add a WKT](./data/transforms/asWkt.jolt-transform.json) as the second JOLT transform because the OSLO model can not handle geojson.

 Start the workflow and verify that the workflow's HTTP listeners are ready to accept entities.
 * http://localhost:9013/ngsi/device-model/healthcheck